Germany's top court: Police have too much access to online data | DW | 17.07.2020

 Privacy activists push back

-The latest ruling was in response to two lawsuits that had sought to limit such access to serious crimes only.
+Friday's ruling was in response to two lawsuits that had sought to limit data access to serious crimes only.

 In one of the complaints, plaintiffs argued that the current telecommunications act gave police even easier access to personal data and on a larger scale.
 Investigators could, for example, often circumvent the need for a judge's approval in accessing e-mail account passwords or the PIN numbers of mobile phones.